 Together with other types of pre-employment background checks such as employment verification, education verification, and criminal history searches, a sex offender background check can help you ensure that your new employees are well-suited for your company.

-When you order a sex offender registry check from iprospectcheck, you can see whether a prospective employee has been convicted of a sex offense so that you can protect your employees and customers and prevent potential liability.
+Sex offender background checks show you whether a prospective employee has been convicted of a sex offense so that you can protect your employees and customers and prevent potential liability.

 Why do Employers Conduct Sex Offender Background Checks?

 While not all companies need to perform sex offender registry checks, businesses that provide services to children, have employees who have direct contact with the public, provide health care services, and other similar public-facing positions should consider requesting sex offender background reports.

 Some industries include sex offender work restrictions and mandate that people have no sex offenses on their records.

 Companies that hire people for the following types of positions might need to conduct sex offender background checks:

 - Education positions

 - Health care services for positions providing direct patient care

 - Businesses providing services to disabled people